MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

             * \<ModelName>.png

     > [!NOTE]
-    > SharePoint folders only get created when you first visit the documents folder through a Dynamics 365 app.
-If the folder for a Product doesn't yet exist, return to the Sales Hub and open the Product's document location from there.
+    > SharePoint folders are created when you first visit the documents folder through a Dynamics 365 app.
+If the folder for a Product doesn't exist yet, return to the Sales Hub and open the Product's document location from there.
 Once created you can access it through SharePoint.

 ## Add opportunities